Grief in the Workplace

 - Learn ways to commemorate the loss of a co-worker

-can produce a positive impact on the work team and its ability to both
+on the work team and its ability to perform.